 The 70-210mm Series 1 zoom was produced in several versions over the years.
 The three early varieties of the lens, the fixed f/3.5 aperture zooms by Kiron and Tokina, as well as the 2.8-4/70-210mm by Komine provide the highest optical quality.
 The later f/2.8-4 version by Cosina do not reach the same standard.

 Why is the Vivitar Series 1 90mm f/2.5 macro lens sometimes referred to as "Bokina"?

 This Tokina-manufactured macro lens provides a particularly pleasing bokeh.
 The optic is very sharp, while the transition to out-of-focus elements is seamless, smooth and dreamlike, to the extent that the lens earned its own nickname from enthusiast photographers – Bokina.

 Do all Series 1 lenses provide superior imaging performance?

 The fast manual focus lenses within the Series 1 line tend to be very good optically and mechanically.
 The slower (f/4.5-5.6) lenses and the autofocus versions are less distinguished.

-Steve Rainwater provides a very nice historical account of the genesis of the first Vivitar Series 1 lens, while Boggy has made a collection of instruction manuals for Vivitar lenses available on his website.
+Steve Rainwater provides a very nice historical account of the genesis of the first Vivitar Series 1 lens.
 Moreover, if you are looking for bargains among third party legacy lenses, you might also want to check out the compendiums of, respectively, Soligor and Tamron Adaptall lenses.
 If, however, you are willing to spend a little more, you might well be interested in the Leica R-lens catalog, which contains some truly exceptional optics that can be adapted to and used with a variety of camera mounts.